voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

         #
         # Load 50 random samples from the validation split
         #
+        # Only the required images will be downloaded (if necessary).
         # By default, all label types are loaded
         #